piathoi/School_District_Analysis/README.md

 Most of the metrics from the original analysis remained the same.
 It's reasonable because we have a large set of data.
 When removed a small part of the data (math and readoing scores of 9th graders at Thomas High School), the data would not be skewed dreastically.

+Original table from original data analysis (math & reading scores for 9th graders at Thomas High School)
 <img width="1008" alt="Screen Shot 2022-05-03 at 1 04 33 AM" src="https://user-images.githubusercontent.com/102835776/166421539-8f31ea20-68c7-4d13-bc5b-f41981c93c11.png">

-Caption: Original table from original data analysis (math & reading scores for 9th graders at Thomas High School)
+Recent table from recebt data analysis (math & reading scores for 9th graders at Thomas High School were removed)
 <img width="1006" alt="Screen Shot 2022-05-03 at 1 06 11 AM" src="https://user-images.githubusercontent.com/102835776/166421680-c761c4b5-2826-46c9-8963-201713904462.png">
-Caption: Recent table from recebt data analysis (math & reading scores for 9th graders at Thomas High School were removed)

 Difference between 2 tables: averages and percent passing at Thomas High School.
 Conclusion: overall results remained approximately the same even though some of the datas were removed.